 What happens to the premium over time?
 Because of market conventions and regulations, the underwriters can support the share price for months after the IPO.
 This means that the IPO premium will tend to persist.
 Eventually, the free market is allowed to dictate the share price.
-When this happens, the premium tends to disappear in one of two ways:
+When this happens, the premium tends to disappear in 1 of 2 ways:

 - The NAV rises toward the share price.
 This would be ideal for IPO investors.

 - The share price declines toward the NAV.

 As with any other investment and as we outlined in Closed-end fund discounts and premiums there is no way to know before the fact how the premium will go away.

 However, it's unwise to exclude all CEFs trading at absolute single-digit premiums from investment consideration.

 However, many investors prefer to wait to invest in the secondary market in the hope that the share price will decline below the IPO's net asset value price.
 Although we don't blame these investors for waiting, we also do not believe—based on our limited study—that investing in CEF IPOs, in general, is a fool's game.

 - Purchasing a CEF IPO entails paying a premium for an unproven investment asset.

 - Brokers have a large financial incentive to invest client assets in a CEF IPO.
 There is a saying that CEF IPOs are sold, not bought.

 - Just because a CEF is suitable for your portfolio doesn't mean it's in your best interests.
 There's a large difference between the suitability and fiduciary-duty standards.